micha1805/chainlinkHackathonProject/README.md

 Ideally the random array of users that composes the jury members should really be random using Chainlink VRF but as I had troubles testing it, it's simply hardcoded for now to the same jury members all the time.

-## Technologies used
+## Stack used

 - Solidity on Ethereum.
+- Remix for testing various stuff on Solidity
 - brownie as the back end framework
-- Chainlink VRF for selecting randm jurees (not yet actually)
+- Chainlink VRF for selecting random jury members (not yet actually)
-- React/TypeScript for the FrontEnd
+- React/TypeScript with useDAPP for the FrontEnd

 ## admin powers